Machine Learning for Retail Demand Forecasting

 Forecast error by (axis-x: Store Number, axis-y: Item Number, axis-z: Error) — (Image by Author)

-1. Conclusion
+Conclusion

-Using the Rolling Mean method for demand forecasting we could reduce forecast error by 35% and find the best parameter p days.
+Using the Rolling Mean method for demand forecasting, we could reduce forecast error by 35% and find the best parameter p days.

-2. Next steps
+Next steps

 • Inventory level: using XGBoost forecast to match inventory quantity with demand

-• Order Frequency: reduce order frequency using our forecasting model to match order quantity with demand
+• Order Frequency: Reduce order frequency using our forecasting model to match order quantity with demand

 About Me

-Let’s connect on Linkedin and Twitter, I am a Supply Chain Engineer that is using data analytics to improve logistics operations and reduce costs.
+Let’s connect on LinkedIn and Twitter.
+I am a Supply Chain Engineer who uses data analytics to improve logistics operations and reduce costs.